Visiting Distant Neighbors in Graph Convolutional Networks: An Experiment in Semi-Supervised Node Classification

-In a most closely related work by \citet{atwood}, the authors use diffusion across graph nodes in order to calculate the convolutional representations for nodes.
+In a closely related work by \cite{atwood}, the authors use diffusion across graph nodes in order to calculate the convolutional representations for nodes.
 Our work is different in the sense that we also allow the model to optimize the coefficients of the contributions of different neighborhood layers and the features of the node itself based on the problem.
-This would be more significant when dealing with graphs where, for example, the features of the 2nd-hop neighbors are also important.
-As a simple example, triangles have been prove to play an important role in community structures of experimental networks \citep{triangles, jafari}.
-Examples of these graphs would be knowledge graphs such as transaction networks where we are looking for specific types of frauds such as money-laundering.
-In these networks the multi-hop structure loops are important to identify fraudulent motifs \citep{singh2019anti}.
-A similar work has also been done in \citet{mixhop} where the authors assign different weight matrices for different neighborhood distances, which results in a more complex architecture with more trainable parameters.
+This new approach will be more important in problems where the features of the further neighbors are also important, possibly even more than the immediate neighbors.
+As a basic example, triangles have a key effect in shaping the community structures of some experimental networks \cite{triangles,jafari}.
+Some instances of these problems might be knowledge graphs such as financial transaction networks where we are looking for an specific type of fraud such as money-laundering.
+In these networks the information and the structure of farther neighbors are important to identify fraudulent transactions \cite{singh2019anti}.
+In a closely similar study \cite{mixhop}, the authors assign different weight matrices for different neighborhood distances to improve the learning performance, whereas in this work we will be using the same weight matrix for different neighborhoods but as a linear combination, which reduces the number of parameters, and therefore the complexity of the model.
+Also our proposed expansion is different from just stacking up more vanilla GCN layers in order to get distant neighbor aggregation (like the study by \cite{1000gcn}) by reducing the number of parameters and model complexity since we are using the same weight matrix for different neighborhood distances and just add a linear combination coefficient.

+Distant neighborhood aggregation is not just limited to graph convolutional networks, but also studied in random walks and other methods as in \cite{jkgraph}.
+In this work, the authors develop a local-structure-aware framework for involving the information from farther nodes in different graph representation learning models.
+Also the authors in \cite{open} modify the graph neural networks to remove the noise from irrelevant propagations by taking into account the structural role of a node using eigenvalue decomposition of the graph.
+Which is similar to our work in terms of extending the graph embeddings to higher order relations.

-Since based on previous experiments on their paper \citep{kipf}, the original graph convolutional networks (which considers only the first neighbors in convolution) outperforms the classical models and early deep models (DeepWalk, node2vec, Planetoid) on the same task as here, in order to demonstrate the performance gain acquired from considering farther neighbors, we will only compare our results to the original GCN.
+Since based on previous experiments on their paper \cite{kipf}, the original graph convolutional networks (which considers only the first neighbors in convolution) outperforms the classical models and early deep models (DeepWalk, node2vec, Planetoid) on the same task as here, in order to demonstrate the performance gain acquired from considering farther neighbors, we will only compare our results to the original GCN.
 We will be using the similar neural network structure used in the original paper, which is a two layer GCN with ReLU activation function.